Catalyst Scholars

 Freddy Nguyen, MD, PhD

-CEO, Nine Diagnostics
+CEO, Co-Founder, Nine Diagnostics

 Dr. Freddy T. Nguyen, MD, PhD, is a Research Fellow at the Massachusetts Institute of Technology and CEO and Co-Founder of Nine Diagnostics.
 His current focus area is in functional precision medicine to develop new technologies to provide quicker and more dynamic information to determine the most effective treatment for the right patient at the right time.
 His prior work has focused on optical techniques (fluorescence, Raman, diffuse reflectance, and light scattering) and nanotechnologies for cancer diagnostics and therapy effectiveness.